Creuna-Oslo/cli/README.md

 ### Notes

-All commands except `creuna new` require a `.creunarc.json` and a `.eslintrc.json` in your project root.
-If you run `creuna new` you'll get these for free. 😎
+All commands except `creuna new` require a `.creunarc.json` in your project root.
+If you run `creuna new` you'll get this for free. 😎

 #### .creunarc.json